TheJoker4320/vision-framework/README.md

 |Morph|morph_open - the size of the kernel for the Opening<br> morph_close - the size of the kernel for the Closing | list of 2 floats (convert to a numpy array in the program)|Applies either open, close, both open and close or none of them on a frame.|[morph modifier](https://github.com/TheJoker4320/vision-framework/blob/develop/modifiers/morph.py)|

-and How it look on the json file (all of the modifiers above, you can delete what you do not want to use)
+And how it look on the json file (all of the modifiers above, you can delete what you do not want to use)
 Example in the JSON file:

 ```python